Readability Formulas

 The accuracy of grade levels or reading scales can vary.
 Scores for the same text can differ by two, three, or more grade levels.
 Some formulas add a decimal, such as “5.3 grade.”
 Scores with a decimal point are not as precise as they sound.
 Additionally, if you use a computerized formula, you need to prepare your text first to avoid misleading results.

 FYI: The Flesch-Kincaid produces a grade level score.
 Be careful not to confuse the Flesch-Kincaid with the other Flesch test, which is called the Flesch Reading Ease.
 The Flesch Reading Ease Scale (also known as the Flesch Index) is a score from 0 to 100 that you interpret with a chart.
 For this formula, higher scores mean easier to read.
-For example, a score of 70 to 80 means “fairly easy” and approximately seventh grade reading level.
+For example, a score of 70 to 80 means “fairly easy” and a seventh grade reading level.

 Several factors affect grade level accuracy: